Anthropology: Fields

 Sociocultural anthropology has been heavily influenced by structuralist and postmodern theories, as well as a shift toward the analysis of modern societies.
 During the 1970s and 1990s, there was an epistemological shift away from the positivist traditions that had largely informed the discipline.
 During this shift, enduring questions about the nature and production of knowledge came to occupy a central place in cultural and social anthropology.
 In contrast, archaeology and biological anthropology remained largely positivist.
-Due to this difference in epistemology, the four sub-fields of anthropology have lacked cohesion over the last several decades.

 Sociocultural

 Sociocultural anthropology draws together the principal axes of cultural anthropology and social anthropology.
 Cultural anthropology is the comparative study of the manifold ways in which people make sense of the world around them, while social anthropology is the study of the relationships among individuals and groups.
 Cultural anthropology is more related to philosophy, literature and the arts (how one's culture affects the experience for self and group, contributing to a more complete understanding of the people's knowledge, customs, and institutions), while social anthropology is more related to sociology and history.
 In that, it helps develop an understanding of social structures, typically of others and other populations (such as minorities, subgroups, dissidents, etc.).
 There is no hard-and-fast distinction between them, and these categories overlap to a considerable degree.

 Inquiry in sociocultural anthropology is guided in part by cultural relativism, the attempt to understand other societies in terms of their own cultural symbols and values.
 Accepting other cultures in their own terms moderates reductionism in cross-cultural comparison.
 This project is often accommodated in the field of ethnography.
 Ethnography can refer to both a methodology and the product of ethnographic research, i.e. an ethnographic monograph.
 As a methodology, ethnography is based upon long-term fieldwork within a community or other research site.
 Participant observation is one of the foundational methods of social and cultural anthropology.
 Ethnology involves the systematic comparison of different cultures.
 The process of participant-observation can be especially helpful to understanding a culture from an emic (conceptual, vs. etic, or technical) point of view.

 The study of kinship and social organization is a central focus of sociocultural anthropology, as kinship is a human universal.
-Sociocultural anthropology also covers economic and political organization, law and conflict resolution, patterns of consumption and exchange, material culture, technology, infrastructure, gender relations, ethnicity, childrearing and socialization, religion, myth, symbols, values, etiquette, worldview, sports, music, nutrition, recreation, games, food, festivals, and language (which is also the object of study in linguistic anthropology).
+Sociocultural anthropology also covers economic and political organization, law and conflict resolution, patterns of consumption and exchange, material culture, technology, infrastructure, gender relations, ethnicity, childrearing and socialization, religion, myth, symbols, values, etiquette, worldview, sports, music, nutrition, recreation, games, food, festivals, and language- which is also the object of study in linguistic anthropology.

 Comparison across cultures is a key element of method in sociocultural anthropology, including the industrialized (and de-industrialized) West.
 The Standard Cross-Cultural Sample (SCCS) includes 186 such cultures.